Nehonix-Team/ret-compiler/docs/MIGRATION.md

-# Migration Guide to Fortify Schema
+# Fortify Schema - Migration Guide

-Step-by-step migration guides from popular schema validation libraries.
+This guide provides step-by-step instructions for migrating from popular schema validation libraries (Zod, Joi, Yup) to Fortify Schema, with clear examples and best practices.

-## 🔄 From Zod
+## From Zod

 ### Basic Schema Migration